 d.
 To cancel you must give us notice via the Student Self Service Portal via the student hub.
-We use the date of your notice to calculate how much we owe you or you owe us.
+We use the date of your notice to calculate how much we owe you or you owe us (for more details see our Student Engagement, Interruption and Withdrawal Policy).